ttgump/scDeepCluster_pytorch/README.md

 python run_scDeepClusterBatch.py --data_file data.h5 --n_clusters 0
 ```

 This is the script for clustering analysis of datasets with batches (stored in h5 format, with three components X, B and Y, where X is the cell by gene count matrix, B is the one-hot encoded batch IDs, and Y is the true labels.
-Y is optional). n_clusters to the number of clusters (0 for automatically estimating by the Louvain algorithm on the pretrained latent features).
+Y is optional).
+Following the idea from scVI paper (https://doi.org/10.1038/s41592-018-0229-2), we use the conditional autoencoder (https://papers.nips.cc/paper_files/paper/2015/hash/8d55a249e6baa5c06772297520da2051-Abstract.html) technic to integrate different batches. n_clusters to the number of clusters (0 for automatically estimating by the Louvain algorithm on the pretrained latent features).

 ## <a name="parameters"></a>Parameters